ortus-docs/coldbox-docs/intro/installing-coldbox.md

 # Installing ColdBox

 Welcome to the world of ColdBox!
 We are excited you are taking this development journey with us.
-This manual will give you all the tools and insights so you can master ColdBox.
+Before we get started with ColdBox let's install CommandBox CLI, which will allow you to install/uninstall dependencies, start servers and much more.